The Story of Nin Online's Development

 Mid-way through the development, it was renamed to Nin Online.
 That name carried on throughout till today!

 Nin Online in 2008 was becoming more and more distant goal as school became more a priority for Rory.
 While the title of the game stuck, nothing else from this period in time ever made it's way into the modern iteration of Nin Online.
 Nin Online in 2008 was almost entirely an idea and a collection of artwork.

 With the game's concept becoming more and more ambitious, the possibility of it being created by a single person, without any help, was fleeting and with that, Rory decided to take a short break and focus on other projects.

 The first hiatus

 During the first hiatus the project was on in 2008-2009, Rory started working on a project known as PokemonTown, an attempt to use an obscure engine called VBGore to make a Pokemon MMORPG.
-This attracted the attention of Robin, a more experienced developer then, who reached out to Rory to work on other projects together.
+This attracted the attention of Robin, the creator of NarutoRealm and a more experienced developer then, who reached out to Rory to work on other projects together.
 This collaboration would spawn countless projects such as Crystalshire and Eclipse Origins.

 The creation of Crystalshire and Eclipse Origins led a new wave of indie MMORPGs to be developed.
 Even today, some MMORPG games around are based on these engines.
 An example is DarkStory.